A New k-Space Model for Non-Cartesian Fourier Imaging: A New k-Space Model

-In addition, it has recently been observed that the choice of $\psi(x)$ can be implicitly linked to imposing prior information about the expected energy distribution of the original image $f(x)$ \cite{haldar2024}.\footnote{Indeed, this observation provides a promising mechanism for improving the choice of $\Psi(k)$ above and beyond using simple B-splines!} In this case, the use of a function $\psi(x)$ that decays as $|x|$ grows large can be linked to an implicit prior that $f(x)$ is expected to have more energy near the center of the FOV than at the outskirts, which is often a good assumption in many imaging applications (e.g., MRI).
+In addition, it has recently been observed that the choice of $\psi(x)$ can be implicitly linked to imposing prior information about the expected energy distribution of the original image $f(x)$ \cite{haldar2024}.\footnote{Indeed, this observation provides a promising mechanism for improving the choice of $\Psi(k)$ above and beyond using simple B-splines!} In this case, the use of a function $\psi(x)$ that decays as $|x|$ grows large can be linked to an implicit prior that $f(x)$ is expected to have more energy near the center of the FOV than at the outskirts, which can be a good assumption for some imaging applications.
+Note that, as will be shown later (cf. Sec.~\ref{sec:subspace-energy}), this implicit emphasis on the center of the FOV may also offer certain practical advantages, even if the image does not have more energy near the center of the FOV.

 In scenarios where the interesting part of the image is not centered with respect to the FOV, we can also use the shift property of the Fourier transform to ``center" the image.
-Specifically, instead of choosing $F_k(k)$ to approximate $F(k)$, we can instead choose $F_k(k)$ to approximate $e^{-i 2\pi k \cdot x_0 } F(k)$, noting that the inverse transform of $e^{-i 2\pi k \cdot x_0 } F(k)$ corresponds to the shifted image $f(x-x_0)$, and $x_0$ can be chosen so that the shifted image is centered.
+Specifically, instead of choosing $F_\mathrm{k}(k)$ to approximate $F(k)$, we can instead choose $F_\mathrm{k}(k)$ to approximate $e^{-i 2\pi k \cdot x_0 } F(k)$, noting that the inverse transform of $e^{-i 2\pi k \cdot x_0 } F(k)$ corresponds to the shifted image $f(x-x_0)$, and $x_0$ can be chosen so that the shifted image is centered.
 In practice, this can be equivalently implemented by replacing $\mathbf{d}$ in Eq.~\eqref{eq:reck} with $\mathbf{W}\mathbf{d}$, where $\mathbf{W}\in\mathbb{C}^{M\times M}$ is a diagonal matrix with $m$th diagonal entry $[\mathbf{W}]_{mm}=e^{-i 2\pi k_m \cdot x_0}$.
 Since $\mathbf{c}$ now models the ``centered'' image $f(x - x_0)$, evaluating the original uncentered image $f(x)$ requires replacing Eq.~\eqref{eq:k-model-image} by